-Culinary Arts and Baking - A.A.S.
+Culinary Arts Management - A.A.S.
 Degree (Career)

 In this program you will gain the knowledge and skills needed to pursue a career in the culinary path of your choice, such as food services, banquet, grocery store or restaurant management, or you could even become a professional chef, sous chef or baker.